craigds/django-typed-models/README.rst

 Known issues
 ============

-* Error in South migration when m2m field related to model not inheriting directly from TypedModel is used
+* Error in South migration when m2m field related to model not inheriting directly from TypedModel is used.
-* Problems with relative imports on some environments
+* Problems with relative imports on some environments.
+* XML serialization doesn’t work.

 Requirements
 ============